Tobias0013/War-Card-Game/README.md

 If you have another naming of the Python executable then you can solve that using an environment variable.
 This is common on Mac and Linux.

 ```
+# Set the environment variable to be your python executable
 export PYTHON=python3
 make version
 ```